Capsize-Games/airunner/README.md

 ### Requirements

-- Cuda capable GPU (2080s or higher recommended)
+- Cuda capable GPU (RTX 2080s or higher recommended)
 - At least 8gb of RAM
 - at least 5.8gb of disc space to install AI Runner